Timebutt/magicq-manual/docs/system-management.md

     </p>
 </div>
 <div class="section">
-    ## 51.8.&nbsp;Import and Export of Show Data and Show Merging
+    ## 51.8.
+Import and Export of Show Data and Show Merging
     <p>
         MagicQ supports advanced features for merging shows together, taking selections from particular shows and adding them to other shows.